rwfazul/rwfazul/README.md

 - 🎓 I am a doctoral student in Computer Science at Federal University of Santa Catarina (UFSC) - Brazil
 - 🎓 I have a Master's degree in Computer Science from the Federal University of Santa Maria (UFSM) - Brazil and a Bachelor's degree in Information Systems from the same institution.
-- :office: I currently work at Gympass 🏋‍♂️🌍
+- :office: I work as a Software Engenieer at Gympass 🏋‍♂️🌍
 - 📫 Reach me at rwfazul@inf.ufsm.br